KaminoSec/secnotes/_privesc_linux/privesc_linux/suid/suid.md

 ---
 layout: default
-title: GTFOBins
+title: SUID
 nav_order: 1
 has_children: true
 ---

-This is the GTFOBins section
+This is the SUID section